Status

 Pain is a major public health problem that affects over 100 million adults in the United States.
 While pain can have profound negative impacts, current treatment remains inadequate.
 A focus on opioid treatments has led to over-prescription, harmful side effects, and the overuse crisis.
 To address this problem, the study investigators, and others, have developed and adapted hypnosis to empower individuals to self-manage pain.
 Findings from the investigators' research supports hypnosis as an effective non-pharmacological technique.
 However, a significant limitation of hypnosis treatment is access, given that hypnosis treatment is provided by a very limited number of clinicians with training in its use, as well as the significant costs of in-person treatment.

-The main goal of this study is to pilot test the efficacy of hypnosis content for pain management as provided via recordings.
+The main goal of this study is to pilot test the efficacy of hypnosis content for pain management as provided via recordings in the Rose web application.

 Enrollment